who the beggar or the emperor?

 - Anubis in Gargoyles speaks with a pretty heavy level of responsibility regarding his job, and doesn't take kindly to being imprisoned by Emir.
 It's detailed in this scene:

-.
+Anubis: On the contrary, death is the ultimate fairness.
+Rich and poor, young and old, all are equal in death.
 You would not like to see the Jackal God play favorites.
 Think what you are doing: all over the world there is birth, but no death.
 Our planet cannot support so many lives at once.

 - Islamic funeral customs are, as defined in Sharia law, austere and egalitarian.
 The body is washed in a ritual way, and then shrouded in simple cotton cloths.
 The grave should be marked with only a simple marker, if any, and no casket should be used.
 See the other wiki for more details.

-- Similarly, in Jewish tradition, the deceased, regardless of socio-economic status in life, is dressed in a simple white shroud and prayer shawl, and buried in a plain, unvarnished pine coffin.
+- Similarly, in Jewish tradition, the deceased, regardless of socioeconomic status in life, is dressed in a simple white shroud and prayer shawl, and buried in a plain, unvarnished pine coffin.

 - A story from Ancient Greece claims that Alexander the Great once encountered Diogenes picking through bones.
 When Alexander asked what the philosopher was doing, Diogenes (founder of the Cynics) replied, "I'm looking for the bones of your father, but I can't tell them apart from those of his slave."

 - An Italian proverb loosely translates as, "After the game, the king and pawn go to the same box."